 Skip to main content

-AD Structure Data
+Active Directory Structure Data

 Information about the objects and relationships within your Active Directory environment makes up the basic information necessary to identify attack paths within your environment.
 This information includes: